 Having choices when it comes to your health care decisions is a good thing.
 But making the right choice about where to go for care can be overwhelming — especially during the coronavirus (COVID-19) pandemic.

-Access to telemedicine has been expanded for a number of people during this time.
-Of course, there may be situations when in-person care is necessary.
-Being informed on how to access care can help you make the right choices when a health need comes up.
+While there are situations when in-person care is necessary, telemedicine can be a faster and more convenient option for non-emergency medical needs.
+Being informed on how to access care can help you choose the most appropriate approach when a health need comes up.

 ALL EMERGENCY SYMPTOMS